 Mixing engineers take recorded and programmed audio and effectively “polish” it so that it sounds cohesive.

-Mixing involves, but is not limited to, the following:
+Mixing involves many decisions, including, but not limited to, the following:

 - Balancing the levels of individual audio tracks/elements to blend or “mix” them together